MayaqqDev/ygasi/README.md

-## This mod is currently in Early Alpha Stage!
-Not really usable yet with currently only the skill point unlock system fully implemented.
+## <span style="color:red">This mod is currently in Early Alpha Stage!
+Not really usable yet with currently only the skill point unlock system fully implemented.</span>

 # You've got a Skill Issue